 There are a number of matters that do not fall within planning control and therefore no planning enforcement action can be taken.
-Often this is where other legislation covers and controls the matter, such as Highway, Environmental Protection Services and Building Control or external organisations such as the Health and Safety Executive or the Police
+Often this is where other legislation covers and controls the matter, such as the Highways Act 1980, the Control of Pollution Act 1974 or the Building Regulations, or external organisations such as the Health and Safety Executive or the Police.